 4. Hybrid apps getting more efficient

-Yes, performance wise hybrid apps have always been criticized.
+Yes, performance wise hybrid apps have always been criticised.
 But this is exactly why they are the focus point of improvisations!

 Next generation smartphones with processors that put computers to shame and clean, efficient codes written by new-age developers make differentiating between hybrid and native-code apps really tough!
 The performance of hybrid apps is only improving and management is getting easier.